MadMatcher/MadLib/docs/madlib-technical-guide.md

 This labeler can be used in all three settings: running Python on a single machine, running Spark on a single machine, or running Spark on a cluster.

-To create a labeler of this type, use `GoldLabeler(gold)`, where 'gold' is a Pandas dataframe containing all gold matches with two columns: `id1` refers to the record IDs from Table A, and `id2` refer to the record IDs from Table B that match the corresponding `id1` records.
+To create a labeler of this type, use `GoldLabeler(gold)`, where 'gold' is a DataFrame containing all gold matches with two columns: `id1` refers to the record IDs from Table A, and `id2` refer to the record IDs from Table B that match the corresponding `id1` records.

 **Usage Example**:
 ```python